 Westtown in Orange County, New York — The American Northeast (Mid-Atlantic)

 Location.
-41° 17.658′ N, 74° 33.389′ W. Marker is in Westtown, New York, in Orange County.
-Marker is at the intersection of New York State Route 284 and State Line Road, on the left when traveling north on State Route 284.
+41° 19.9′ N, 74° 32.798′ W. Marker is in Westtown, New York, in Orange County.
+Marker is at the intersection of New York State Route 284 and Farms Road, on the right when traveling south on State Route 284.
 Touch for map.
 Marker is in this post office area: Westtown NY 10998, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-St. Julien (approx. 2.6 miles away); Masonic Lodge (approx. 3.2 miles away); Minisink Township Veterans Memorial (approx. 3.2 miles away); First Presbyterian Church (approx. 3.2 miles away); Goldsmith Maid (approx. 4 miles away in New Jersey); DAR Van Bunschooten Museum (approx. 4.7 miles away in New Jersey); “Drowned Lands” (approx. 4.8 miles away); Old Clove Church (approx. 5 miles away in New Jersey).
+Masonic Lodge (approx. 0.6 miles away); Minisink Township Veterans Memorial (approx. 0.6 miles away); First Presbyterian Church (approx. 0.6 miles away); Orange County (approx. 2.6 miles away); Tap Stone Inn (approx. 3.7 miles away); Centerville (approx. 3.9 miles away); Lime Kiln “Drowned Lands” (approx. 4.9 miles away).
 Touch for a list and map of all markers in Westtown.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 3, 2014, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 320 times since then and 18 times this year.
-Last updated on March 23, 2015, by Clifton Patrick of Chester, NY, United States.
-Photos: 1, 2, 3. submitted on January 3, 2014, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on January 3, 2014, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 606 times since then and 56 times this year.
+Photos: 1, 2. submitted on January 3, 2014, by Michael Herrick of Southbury, Connecticut.